h365chen/ece356/tut/tut06.md

   > time to data loss of $500*10^6$ hours (or 57,000 years) for a mirrored pair of
   > disks (assuming independent failures).

+???

+.invisible-slide-comment[See [^triple_question_marks] about `???`]

+The example was from a text book but I'm not quite sure how mean time to data loss is calculated.
+Worth further investigation :)

 ---

 ## Improvement in Performance via Parallelism